February 1, 2021

 The Adaptive Global Strategy smoothly and effectively transitions between risk on and risk off while delivering exceptional returns.

 It combines the use of low-cost, passive index funds with an active management strategy to reduce losses and improve returns.
 There is a large body of academic research which is both substantive and compelling in making the case for the use of Tactical Asset Allocation to manage all or part of an investment portfolio.
-With a coming bear market in equities and increased volatility in credit markets, investors should consider using Adaptive Global for part of their portfolios to improve returns and reduce risks.
+With historically extreme equity valuations and increased volatility in credit markets, investors should consider using Adaptive Global for part of their portfolios to improve returns and reduce risks.